UlyssesPinheiro/Discuss-Phoenix/README.md

 # Discuss

-Create a PostgreSQL database usign the username and password.
+Create a PostgreSQL database using the username and password.

 Username: "postgres"
 Password: "u5p#RkrN@!2SbEw!"